 Support our river restoration work for clean water and healthy streams.
 Give with confidence today!

 For someone with an inexplicable fascination with flowing water, studying fluvial geomorphology gives you a path to understanding and appreciating what rivers can tell us.
 They inform us about the landscape that supplies their water.
 They can show us how they will respond to a changing climate.
 When we better understand the things that rivers are telling us, we can use this knowledge to help restore damaged areas and protect infrastructure.
 The language of rivers is complex with many regional dialects based on geologic and climatic differences.
 There is more to the language of rivers than what fluvial geomorphology can decipher, but it is a critical component of any effort to understand the things that rivers say.

 Here in the Ausable River watershed, the geomorphology is a complex mix of our recent glacial past overprinted with thousands of years of fluvial processes since the end of the last ice age.
 To further complicate things, the uplift of the Adirondack Dome and the north-northeast trending fault and fracture systems exerted significant control over the drainage patterns that developed as the glaciers receded.
 Human factors, like the historic clear-cutting of timber and the channelization and damming to accommodate log drives, have also left their mark on the river we see today.
 At the Ausable River Association, our work in the Healthy Streams program aims to interpret this complexity and then use this knowledge to inform our responses to what the river is telling us.

 Flooding on Styles Brook in 2011 exposed proglacial lake sediments deposited towards the end of the last ice age - April 2015

-Story written by Gary Henry, Stream Restoration Associate.
+Story written by Gary Henry, Stream Restoration Manager.
 Sign-up for our e-newsletter to get weekly updates on the latest stories from the Ausable River Association.